 8th Annual Water Conservation Poster Contest

 To promote public awareness about water conservation, the City of Redlands holds an annual water conservation poster contest for children grades 1st-5th in the Redlands water service area.
 Each year, two winners are chosen and used on the labels of the City Bottled water which is available for donation for non-profit organizations within our water service area.
-The theme this year was "Don't Waste a Drop".
-Congratulations to Janessa Feinberg and German Chavez, our 2013 winners!!
+The theme this year was "Every minute counts, reduce your use".
+Congratulations to Isaiah Sohn and Genevieve McAllister, our 2014 winners!!